 Anyone who practices, rehearses or performs instrumental or vocal music has the potential to suffer injury related to the activity.
 Students are encouraged to supplement information obtained in their lessons, master classes, and guest lectures regarding musicians' health and safety issues by utilizing some of the resources listed on this website.

 Instrumental musicians are at risk for repetitive motion injuries or physical problems related to playing their instruments; and if they are also computer users, their risks are compounded.
 Instrumental injuries may include carpal tunnel syndrome, tendinitis, and bursitis.

 Likewise, the demands placed on singers' voices are vast.
 Singers can be forced to cancel a recital or tour, take a break, or undergo a medical procedure due to problems with their voice.
 Vocalists can suffer from vocal fatigue, anxiety, throat tension, and pain.
 Musicians use their bodies in specific and highly trained ways, and injuries can occur that can have lasting impact on performance ability.
 Performers need to be aware of vocal and musculoskeletal health issues that can affect them.
 Musicians at all levels of achievement can suffer from repetitive stress injuries, neuromuscular conditions or dystonias, and psychological issues including severe performance anxiety.

-Incorrect posture, nonergonomic technique, excessive force, overuse, stress, and insufficient rest contribute to chronic injuries that can cause pain, disability, and the end of a musician's career.
-Additional factors such as nutrition, smoking, drug use, noisy environments, and proper training (or the lack of it) all play a role in a musician's ability to perform at her/his best.
+Incorrect posture, non-ergonomic technique, excessive force, overuse, stress and insufficient rest contribute to chronic injuries that can cause pain, disability, and the end of a musician's career.
+Additional factors such as nutrition, smoking, drug use, noisy environments, and proper training (or the lack of it) all play a role in a musician's ability to perform at their best.